TillerMiller/TillerMiller.github.io/resume.md

 Tyler S. Miller
 ===
 14304 178th Ave.
 SE - Renton, WA.
 98059 | (208) 691-0040
-Tyler.Shawn.Miller@gmail.com | http://millert.is2.byuh.edu/phpDocuments/index.php
+Tyler.Shawn.Miller@gmail.com | http://github.com/TillerMiller

 SPECIAL EXPERIENCE/ACCOMPLISHMENTS
 ---
-* Exceptional troubleshooting and debugging in the previously mentioned languages.
+* Exceptional troubleshooting and debugging in various languages (as noted in the 'Work Experience' section).
 Hands on experience with debugging both logic and syntax errors for familiar and unfamiliar languages
 * Fluent in the spoken languages of Portuguese, and Spanish.
 Both languages were self-taught by immersion into non-English speaking environments.
 Understand, read, and moderately communicate in Italian, and Romanian
 * Attained the rank of Eagle scout
 * Experienced as a foreman/project manager in the construction industry.
 Managed multiple work forces of up to 20 employees

 WORK EXPERIENCE
 ---
-#### White Box Quality Assurance Test Engineer
+#### Software Test Engineer
 Polaris Global Mobility (Bellevue, WA)
 January 2013 - current